-Cost-per-action is calculated by dividing the total ad spend by the total attributed conversions.
-The result is how much you’ll pay for each desired result.
-It’s similar to other forms of performance advertising in which the publisher assumes more risk and/or responsibility, such as CPV (cost-per-view) advertising, CPCV (cost-per-completed view) advertising, and CPE (cost-per-engagement) advertising, to name just a few.
-CPA advertising takes those concepts — only paying for a view or some form of engagement — even further, ensuring that the interaction is only considered complete with the completion of a desired event.
+Cost Per Action is calculated by dividing the total ad spend by the total attributed conversions.
+The result is how much you’ll pay for each individual action.
+CPA is similar to other forms of performance advertising in which the network publisher assumes more risk and/or responsibility, such as CPV (Cost Per View) advertising, CPCV (Cost Per Completed View) advertising, and CPE (Cost Per Engagement) advertising, to name just a few.

-Like any other form of advertising, cost-per-action has its benefits, but it’s not foolproof.
-The most obvious benefit — at least on the marketing side — is the reduced risk factor.
-When you’re not paying for ad placement unless that ad gets a dramatic result, your budget goes further.
-And if you’re not getting the desired results, you can reinvest that budget into different placements, demographics, creative, and so forth; ultimately, negative results aren’t nearly as expensive.
+Like any other form of advertising, Cost Per Action has its benefits, but it’s not foolproof.
+The most obvious benefit is the reduced risk factor.
+When you’re not paying for ad placement unless that ad gets a substantial result, your budget goes further.
+And if you’re not getting the desired results, you can reinvest that budget into different placements, demographics, creative, etc.; ultimately, negative results aren’t nearly as expensive.

-The downside is that not every publisher allows CPA advertising models.
-You may have to already have proven results to be able to use cost-per-action advertising, which isn’t helpful when you’re just starting out.
-It’s understandable, as CPA ads require publishers to give up valuable real estate with no guarantee of payment.
-It’s also not possible if the publisher doesn’t have some kind of conversion tracking tool.
+The downside is that not every network or publisher allows CPA advertising models.
+You may have to already have proven results to be able to use Cost Per Action advertising, which isn’t helpful when you’re just starting out.
+The limitation is understandable, as CPA ads require publishers to give up valuable real estate with no guarantee of payment.
+It’s also not possible if the publisher doesn’t have the ability to share conversion data from beyond the click.

 But what defines an action?
-Well, that varies by campaign.
-One popular use for CPA ads is growing email databases.
+Generally, this refers to something that happens outside of the app itself.
+One popular use case for CPA ads is growing email databases.
 In this case, the action would be considered complete when the user submits a lead-capture form or signs up for regular email updates.
 There are also a variety of e-commerce uses, where the action is easily defined as a sale, whether that sale is a physical good, event ticket, or so forth.
-If the desired end result of your marketing campaign is a clearly definable action, CPA advertising is likely a fit for you.